sux21/Experimental_Evolution/README.md

 ```

 ## Analysis 3: Presence and Absence of Genes
-Method is taken from [Genome-Wide Association Analyses in the Model Rhizobium *Ensifer meliloti*](https://journals.asm.org/doi/10.1128/mSphere.00386-18).
+Methods are taken from [Genome-Wide Association Analyses in the Model Rhizobium *Ensifer meliloti*](https://journals.asm.org/doi/10.1128/mSphere.00386-18).

 **52 experimentally evolved strains + 28 original strains**